Choosing a wireless access point can be a daunting task?

 - Far more expensive than less minimalistic wireless access points

-If you are still looking for a minimal wireless access point but don’t want to break the bank with the Ubiquiti Unifi, the TP-LINK EAP225 is a great choice.
+If you are still looking for a best access point but don’t want to break the bank with the Ubiquiti Unifi, the TP-LINK EAP225 is a great choice.
 The TP-LINK 225 is half the price of the Ubiquiti Unifi but it features many of the same specifications.

 This device also has a very small form factor and can be mounted on the ceiling or a wall.